hannahilea/hannahilea.github.io/blog/autobibliography-1/src.md

 - **Hazel Weakly's [*You Have One Voice*](https://hazelweakly.me/blog/you-have-one-voice/)**:

-    > *"Tech is not a vacuum, nor is it apolitical; regardless of how objective we might want to make an analysis of technology, the people who build it and use it and think about it remain.
+    > *Tech is not a vacuum, nor is it apolitical; regardless of how objective we might want to make an analysis of technology, the people who build it and use it and think about it remain.
 Those people are going to find part of their identity in the tech that they use, and that is a feature of humanity, not a bug.
 We should lean into that!
 It’s awesome!
-But it also means that when we belittle and attack technology, we are inevitably attacking groups of identities that choose to associate with that technology."*
+But it also means that when we belittle and attack technology, we are inevitably attacking groups of identities that choose to associate with that technology.*

     The whole thing is excellent.

 - **Caleb Hearth's [*Don't Get Distracted*](https://calebhearth.com/dont-get-distracted)**:

     >*I’m going to tell you about how I took a job building software to kill people.*
+    > <br><br>
     >*But don’t get distracted by that; I didn’t know at the time.*

     A timely read for anyone at (or looking for) a job, not limited to programmers. (h/t IR)